Jonathan2251/lbd/source/otherinst.rst

 In relation operators ==, !=, ..., %0 = $3 = 5, %1 = $2 = 3 for ch4_5.cpp.

-The "Optimized legalized selection DAG" is the last DAG stage just before the "instruction selection" as the section mentioned in this chapter.
+The "Optimized legalized selection DAG" is the last DAG stage just before the "instruction selection" as the previous section mentioned in this chapter.
 You can see the whole DAG stages by ``llc -debug`` option.

 From above result, slt spend less instructions than cmp for relation operators translation.
 Beyond that, slt uses general purpose register while